Last Updated: July 21, 2024

 Economic Growth

-Extreme inequality can impede economic growth by limiting investment in human capital, reducing social mobility, and fostering political instability.
-Some studies have even found a negative correlation between inequality and long-term economic growth.
+Extreme inequality hinders economic growth by constraining investment in human capital, reducing social mobility, and inducing political instability.
+Some studies also find a negative relationship between inequality and long-term economic growth.

 Access to Services

-Inequality affects access to essential services, including education, healthcare, and housing.
+Economic inequality influences equal access to important services, including education, health, and housing.

 Addressing Economic Inequality